MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-funds-and-manage-communications-credits.md

 # Add funds and manage Communications Credits

-Communications Credits are a convenient way to pay for Calling Plans and Audio Conferencing in Microsoft 365.
+Communications Credits are a convenient way to pay for Microsoft Teams Calling Plans and Audio Conferencing in Microsoft 365.
 Communication Credits helps ensure that you and your users are never caught without being able to:

 - Dial in to Audio Conferencing meetings using toll-free dial-in phone numbers.